 There are a lot of ways you could bring people together for a virtual job fair.
 But the thing that scares a lot of employers away—tools and software needed to pull it off.

 No need to worry.
 There are actually quite a few virtual job fair platforms you can use like Zoom or Easy Virtual Fair, along with many others.
-At Jumpstart, we integrate with Zoom, so it's seamless and easy to host your next virtual event.
+At Canvas, we integrate with Zoom, so it's seamless and easy to host your next virtual event.
 Before you choose a virtual job fair platform, it’s a good idea to get clear on a few things about your event, such as how you will:

 - - Communicate with job seekers and candidates.
 One big conference call, virtual breakout rooms, scheduling one-on-one interviews, a combination of things?
 Figure out how you want to communicate and pick a platform that works for your virtual job fair.